SansGuidon/bookmarks/README.md

 * [Rex Swain](http://www.rexswain.com/httpview.html) - HTTP Viewer : See exactly what an HTTP request returns to your browser
 * [IntoDNS](https://intodns.com/) - checks the health and configuration and provides DNS report and mail servers report.
 * [Down for everyone or just me](http://downforeveryoneorjustme.com/) - Check if your website is down or up
+* [Christian Haschek](https://blog.haschek.at/2017/how-to-defend-your-website-with-zip-bombs.html) - How to defend your website with ZIP bombs

 # Windows
 * [NSSM](https://nssm.cc/commands) - the Non-Sucking Service Manager